Scholarships, Bursaries and Fee Assistance

 Further information is available on the Fee Assistance FAQs page.

 This scholarship is available to students attending a government or other non-Jewish school and entering into Year 7.
 It is open to students who would be unable to attend without a significant bursary.

 Co-funded by the Spotlight Foundation and Mount Scopus, this scholarship will provide an immersive Jewish and general education for a family contribution of $5000 per year (some optional activities and electives may incur additional charges), as well as a significant contribution towards the cost of the Year 10 Ulpan program in Israel.

-Click here for more information and to access the 2022 Ruben Fried Scholarship application form.
+Click here for more information and to access the 2023 Ruben Fried Scholarship application details.